 We keep a list of people who have applied for social housing in the Borough.

 We recommend you read our guide to applying for housing (pdf, 1.75 MB) before you apply.

-If you are homeless or you are at risk of becoming homeless, you should make an appointment with us to discuss your options instead of completing this form.
+If you are homeless or you are at risk of becoming homeless, you should complete a homelessness application form.

 We will not accept your application if: